Eschatologue/CM_wiki/docs/spells/1st-level.md

 **Components:** V, S
 **Duration:** Instantaneous

 You invoke the power of Hadar, the Dark Hunger.
 Tendrils of dark energy erupt from you and batter all creatures within 10 feet of you.
-Each creature in that area must make a Strength Saving Throw.
+Each creature in that area must make a Strength :d20-save: **Saving Throw**.
 On a failed save, a target takes 2d6 necrotic damage and can't take reactions until its next turn.
 On a successful save, the creature takes half damage, but suffers no other effect.

 ***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 2nd level or higher, the damage increases by 1d6 for each slot level above 1st.